 Why it’s awesome: Point Loma was the first place where Europeans went ashore in California and the hilly coastal peninsula has a rich history.
 The rugged cliffs offer terrific views and there are stunning natural sights along the coast.
 It’s also sometimes possible to spot whales swimming off the coast.
 There are also significant and attractive landmarks.
 The marina has varied boat trips and there’s a cool artist area close to hand.
 Diverse activities in the area include fishing, surfing, photography, and diving.

-What to do there: Take a walk along the craggy cliffs and enjoy the views and the sounds of the waves crashing beneath you.
+What to do there: Take a walk along the craggy cliffs and enjoy the views and the sounds of the waves crashing beneath you (remember to stay safe by not walking too close to the edge though).
 See an abundance of aquatic life in the tide pools and join a whale-watching boat trip.
 Admire Point Loma Lighthouse, a major landmark in San Diego, and see the historic Cabrillo National Monument.
 Soak up the arty vibe around Liberty Station and see the diverse architecture and visit Humphreys Concerts by the Bay to watch live entertainment right on the waterfront.
 Stick around until the early evening to witness a stunning sunset over the Pacific Ocean.